Will your future career follow in your parents’ footsteps, or will a robot beat you to it?

 Using a sample size most statisticians can only dream of, Facebook’s Core Data Science team compared the occupations of 5.6 million English-speaking parent-child pairs who had filled in the occupation information.

 The study found that people are more likely to choose the same occupation as their parents.
-However this fact alone is a little misleading as, overall, the majority of children will choose a career path that is different to their parentals.
+However, this fact alone is a little misleading as, overall, the majority of children will choose a future career path that is different to their parentals.

 For example, the Facebook research points out that while daughters with mothers in nursing are 3.75 times more likely than the rest of the population to become nurses, only 8.5 per cent of daughters will actually choose this career.
 This means more than 90 per cent will choose a different path to their mother.